 Regardless of how they happen, most scaffolding accidents can be avoided by taking the safety precautions workers are entitled to.
-These are some common preventable causes of scaffolding accidents that may support a claim:
+Some common preventable causes of scaffolding accidents that may support a claim include:

 Scaffolding structures enable construction workers to reach towering heights.
 Naturally, falls from great heights often result in catastrophic injuries.
 Common injuries from scaffolding accidents include the following:

 The law does come with a few restrictions.
 According to Section 240 of the New York Labor Law, the law does not apply to:

 Our client was in the process of assisting in the dismantling of a scaffold when the scaffold began to collapse, causing him to jump and to suffer serious head injuries.
 We proved that our client was supplied with an unsafe scaffold and that he was improperly instructed as to how to dismantle it.

 A 24-year-old construction laborer was seriously injured when a scaffold collapsed on him, resulting in vision and hearing loss.